maidsafe/rfcs/proposed/MPID Messaging.md

             let account = inbox.find_account(to_name);
             if account.has_header(mpid_message.name()) {
                 for client in account.recipient_clients {
-                    foward the mpid_message to client via routing.post_response;
+                    foward the mpid_message to client via routing.post;
                 }
+            }
+        }
+        if fetching {
+            if out_box.has_message(name) {
+                // recipient's MpidManager asking for a particular message and it exists if the requester is the recipient, reply message to the requester(from) with out_box.find_message(name) via routing.post;
+            } else {
+                // recipient's MpidManager asking for a particular message but not exists reply failure to the requester(from);
             }
         }
     }